Czar-Ec/URI-Parser/README.md

 * The regex parser for the domain name may not be correct for every input
 * Sometimes inputting multiline inputs break the program but not the class itself
 * may not work for every single URI scheme
+* Needs to be updated to use regex checks instead of how I implemented the "regex check"